 Dublin's Top Tech Companies

 The list of tech companies in Dublin for expats to consider is a veritable who's who of the international tech industry.
+Not only do Google, Facebook, IBM, Amazon, and Twitter all have a presence in Dublin, they also stand shoulder-to-shoulder with an enormous number of start ups in Ireland.

 According to the Irish Times Top 1000 list of companies, other top business technology and top communications companies in Dublin include Microsoft, Dell, among many others, have an established presence in Dublin.